ShadowDraco/frolics-chaos/README.md

   - added *stats* for sapphires, rubies, silk-touched spawners, etc (more to come)!!

+  <br><br>

+  - added creeper spawn egg recipe

 <hr>

 - ### Todo
-  - add sapphire to loot chests
+  - add blocks for mob drops to create more recipes like blaze block
-  - add spawn egg recipes
+  - add more spawn egg recipes

 ## Setup - Mod Users